xoxzo/xoxzo.cloudpy/README.rst

 *Explanation*

 1. Once you suscribede the DIN, you can set action url to the DIN.
 This URL will be called in the event of the DIN gets called.
-The URL will called by GET method with the parameter, caller and recipient.
+The URL will called by http GET method with the parameters, caller and recipient.